krABMaga/krABMaga.github.io/content/_index.md

 ```sh
 cargo run --release
 ```
 Running in this way, you can see our `Simulation Terminal` (better known as `Simulation Monitor`)) based on [tui-rs](https://github.com/fdehau/tui-rs), a rust library that provides components to create terminal with an interface.
-As a modelist, you can use Rust-AB macros to create several plots, print logs and add a model description (shown using a popup)
+As a modelist, you can use krABMaga macros to create several plots, print logs and add a model description (shown using a popup)

 <style>